Ma (Indic): Conjuncts of 𑂧

 As is common in Indic scripts, Kaithi joins letters together to form conjunct consonant clusters.
 The most common conjunct formation is achieved by using a half form of preceding consonants, although several consonants use an explicit virama.
 Most half forms are derived from the full form by removing the vertical stem.
-As is common in most Indic scripts, conjucts of ra are indicated with a repha or rakar mark attached to the rest of the consonant cluster.
+As is common in most Indic scripts, conjuncts of ra are indicated with a repha or rakar mark attached to the rest of the consonant cluster.
 In addition, there are a few vertical conjuncts that can be found in Kaithi writing, but true ligatures are not used in the modern Kaithi script.